sampsonjoliver/react-firestore-mobx/README.md

 ## Usage

-`react-firestore-mobx` provides a HOC method, or a query component, depending on your preference.
+`react-firestore-mobx-bindings` provides a HOC method, or a query component, depending on your preference.

 ### Using `injectFirestore` as a HOC: